Anti-abortion activists in covert videos head to Texas court

-AUSTIN, Texas, Feb 3 (Reuters) - One of two anti-abortion activists indicted for using a fake government ID to aid secret filming inside Planned Parenthood facilities appeared at a Texas court on Wednesday while the other will do so a day later, legal officials said.
+AUSTIN, Texas (Reuters) - One of two anti-abortion activists indicted for using a fake government ID to aid secret filming inside Planned Parenthood facilities appeared at a Texas court on Wednesday while the other will do so a day later, legal officials said.

 David Daleiden, indicted in January by a Houston-area grand jury, will appear at Harris County District Court in Houston on Thursday and then go through booking, lawyer Jared Woodfill said.
 Daleiden will likely seek to have charges against him thrown out, he added.